flutter/website/src/docs/codelabs/index.md

   and a rewarded ad to an app called Awesome Drawing Quiz, a game that lets players guess the name of the drawing.

+* [Adding AdMob banner and native inline ads to a Flutter app][]<br>
+  Learn how to implement inline banner and native ads to a travel booking app that lists possible flight destinations.

 * [Get to know Firebase for Flutter][]<br>
   Build an event RSVP and guestbook chat app on both Android and iOS using Flutter, authenticating users with Firebase